clean-commit/gatsby-starter-henlo/README.md

 ### Setting up the CMS

 Follow the [Netlify CMS Quick Start Guide](https://www.netlifycms.org/docs/quick-start/#authentication) to set up authentication, and hosting.

+**Important**
+This template can be mostly changed by the user within the CMS itself (Settings type).
+For sitemaps to work correctly, you'll need to provide ENV variable `GATSBY_APP_URL` which defaults to https://example.com, this url will be used in setting up meta values in the head of the documents and links URL in the CMS.

 CMS configuration was placed within `cms` directory in the root of the project.
 This allows us to work efficiently on fields and collections without mixing CMS config with Gatsby code.